pbk8s/gke-arm/README.md

-# Arm on GKE
+# Migrate applications to Arm on GKE

-This repo contains code examples of how to use Arm on GKE.
-Each folder represents a different use case.
+This repo contains sample code to migrate cloud native application to Arm-based nodes in Google Kubernetes Engine (GKE)